-As Galveston College enters its 46th year of service to the community (in the fall 2012), enrollment is expected to continue to increase.
+As Galveston College enters its 48th year of service to the community (in fall 2014), enrollment is expected to continue to increase.
 In addition, facility expansion, Foundation Universal Access and scholarships have positioned Galveston College to continue to serve students and its community.

 - Content Author sojeda